mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

 ---
 # Configure landing page channel {#lp-configuration}

->[!CAUTION]
->
->The use of landing pages is currently available in early access to select users only.
-If you want to leverage this feature, contact your Adobe account executive.

 ## Access landing page presets {#lp-presets}

 When [creating a landing page](../landing-pages/create-lp.md#create-a-lp), you need to select a landing page preset to be able to build the landing page and leverage it through **[!DNL Journey Optimizer]**.